Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: The new moduli functors

 \begin{rem} The definition is not $\mathfrak{S}_n$-symmetric.
 In the argument below, we exploit the asymmetry to write the dualising line bundle of a genus two (sub)curve $Z$ as $\omega_Z\simeq\OO_Z(q_1+\bar q_1)$, where $q_1$ is the point of $Z$ closest to $p_1$, and $\bar q_1$ its conjugate, sometimes depending on a one-parameter smoothing.
 Compare with the situation in genus one, where the dualising line bundle of a minimal Gorenstein curve is trivial (all smooth points are non-special).
-We also use refer to $p_1$ when deciding which genus one subcurve to contract first in case there are two of the same level. \end{rem}
+We also refer to $p_1$ when deciding which genus one subcurve to contract first in case there are two disjoint ones of low level. \end{rem}

+\begin{rem} The case $m=0$ would not give back the Deligne-Mumford compactification, but rather Schubert's one. \end{rem}